The simplest way to start a business in the UK is to become self employed. This is also commonly referred to as becoming a sole trader.

 Should you register for VAT?

-If your business has, or is likely to have, an annual turnover of more than the current VAT registration threshold, you will need to register for VAT.
-The registration threshold for the year from April 2022 remains £85,000.
+If your business has, or is likely to have, an annual turnover of more than the current VAT registration threshold, you need to register for VAT.
+The registration threshold for the year from April 2024 is £90,000.

-You will need to keep a close eye on how well your new business is doing, because once your annual turnover passes the threshold, you only have 30 days to register.
+Keep a close eye on your new business’s performance.
+Once your annual turnover passes the threshold, you only have 30 days to register.

-You don’t have to wait for your turnover to reach the threshold to register for VAT.
-You can become VAT-registered at any time.
+You don’t have to wait for your turnover to reach the threshold to register for VAT – you can register at any time.

 Other licences

 With some types of business, you need to get a licence before you can start working.
-For example, if you want to set up as a taxi driver you will need to apply for a licence from your local authority.
+For example, if you want to set up as a taxi driver, you must apply for a licence from your local authority.

 It’s the same for many other types of work, including being a child minder running a restaurant or pub, or being a market trader.
 And to get a licence, you will typically have to do some specific training and gain relevant qualifications.

-You may also have to go through an inspection to ensure your business is shipshape and legal.
+You may also have to go through an inspection to ensure your business is in shape and legal.

 If you’re a sole trader, you don’t have to open a separate business bank account, but there are many good reasons for doing so.